codebay/game_comps/README.md

 end
 ```

-However we have found the better strategy is keep to Dave's design strategy with a separation of concerns, by creating a new file `word_list_comp.ex` for the component definition, and leaving the implementation in `word_list.ex` alone.
+However I've have found the better strategy is keep to Dave's design strategy with a separation of concerns, by creating a new file `word_list_comp.ex` for the component definition, and leaving the implementation in `word_list.ex` alone.

 #### word_list_comp.ex